sowmyathogiti/Healthify/README.md

 | Naga Anshitha Velagapudi | Tester |
 | Shiva Rama Krishna | UI Designer |

+*AS a admin, I want to be able to oversee and performing administrative functions concerned with a application, so I can better report our application with in time.

+*AS a developer, I want to be able to implement and manage application, so I can better report application design.

+*AS a developer, I want to be able to implement and manage application, so I can better report application design.

+*As a tester, I want to evaluate application, So I can better report application without any complexities.

+*As a UI designer, I want to create overall concepts for the user experience within a webpage, so I can better ensure all interactions are intuitive and easy for customers.

 ## Benefits:

 - Monitor your diet every day